eXist-db/e2e-core/README.md

     *   Collection Browser
     *   Package Manager

-A test scaffold for each of these can be found inside `cypress/integration` along with some boilerplate templates.
+A test scaffold for each of these can be found inside `cypress/integration` along with some boilerplate templates in `cypress/`.

 ## What this isn't
 Integration testing within a browser are not a good fit for performance testing of java code.
 For stress tests and performance tests, visit [e2e-exist](https://github.com/eXist-db/e2e-exist)

+This repo will never add apps that aren't in exist-db's auto-deploy folder on a fresh install.
+To add similar tests to your own apps, see the scaffolding of the [yeoman generator](https://github.com/eXist-db/generator-exist)